simopt-admin/simopt/README.md

 * Click the "Post-Process" button for the specific **problem-solver group**, then change any values necessary, then click "Post-Process".

 ### Plotting **problem-solver pair**s
 The Plotting page is the same for both **problem-solver pair**s and **problem-solver group**s.
-Currently, multiple **problem-solver pair**s with the same Problem can be plotted together, and any problem-solver pair from a single **problem-solver group** can be plotted together in Solvability profiles, Difference Plots, and Area Scatter Plots.
+Currently, multiple **problem-solver pair**s with the same problem can be plotted together, and any problem-solver pair from a single **problem-solver group** can be plotted together in Solvability Profiles, Difference Plots, and Area Scatter Plots.
 To return to the main page, click the red "x" in the top-left corner of the window.
 1. On the left side, select one or more problems from the problem list.
 2. Select solvers from the solver list.
 3. On the right side, select a plot type and adjust plot parameters and settings.
-There are 3 plot settings for all plots: Confidence Intervals, Plot Together, and Print Max HW.
+There are 5 settings common to most plot types: Confidence Intervals, Number of Bootstrap Samples, Confidence Level, Plot Together, and Print Max HW.
 The type of plots that are currently available in the GUI are: Mean Progress Curve, Quantile Progress Curve, Solve Time CDF, Scatter Plot, CDF Solvability, Quantile Solvability, CDF Difference Plot, Quantile Difference Plot, Terminal Box/Violin, and Terminal Scatter.
 4. Click "Add."
 5. All plots will show in the plotting queue, along with information about their parameters and where the file is saved.